Contacts and organisation at Umeå University for research data management.

 Researchers affiliated with the university may register data in the Swedish national data service (SND) national catalogue for research data, in a way that make their research output more visible and possible to find.
 It is not necessary to store the research data with SND in order to register it in the catalogue, even though storage might be possible in some cases.

 When publishing metadata in the SND catalogue, the library can offer advice and support.
 We also perform quality control of entries to the catalogue.
 Among other things, we review whether the registration meet the FAIR principles and the requirements set by SND for publishing in the catalogue.

 It is also possible to contact SND directly for advice and support.

 To choose secure, sustainable and accessible solutions for final storage of research data

 When concluding a project, research data must be managed in a way that is secure and sustainable over time.
 The university’s legal officers, Registry and Archives and the IT specialists at ICT Services and System Development can help with finding and assessing solutions for long term storage.
 They can also assist with finding resources and information about:

 Technical aspects that support secure, sustainable and accessible storage of research data are described within the FAIR principles.
-For guidance concerning final processing of research data, resources such as "Arkivhandbok för forskningsmaterial" (Archives handbook for research data) and "Dokumenthanteringsplan - bedriva forskning" (Research data management plan – conducting research) can be of help.
-You find the documents on the Swedish page "Arkivering av forskningsmaterial" on Aurora.
-Read more on the english version of the page, "Archiving research material", on Aurora.
+For guidance concerning final processing of research data, resources such as "Records management plan – conducting research" can be of help.
+You find the document on the page "Archiving research material" on Aurora.

 Departments that process particularly sensitive data often have their own structures and procedures in place to protect data from unwanted access, and to ensure good data security.